 This advice is especially applicable to commercials, where you only have a limited time to convey your message.
 The average TV commercial is about 30 seconds long.
 Most internet video ads run between 11 and 20 seconds.
 You need to keep your audience hooked in those limited spans of time.
 They won’t have the patience for anything unnecessary, and clutter will confuse the message.

 To keep your stories focused, Stephen King recommends identifying your ideal reader.
 King’s ideal reader was his wife, Tabitha, who provided feedback for the majority of his books.
 When King writes, he thinks about what Tabitha would think of the finished product.
 Because he knows what Tabitha is looking for, it’s easier for him to come up with characters, story beats, and themes.

 As a commercial writer, you must write with an audience in mind, especially since your viewers will be the same people buying your client’s products and services.
 Identify your client’s target market by asking yourself the following questions:

 - Where do they come from, and what do they do?

 - Why do they need what your client is selling?

 Of course, the best way to learn is ultimately by doing.
 So take these tips and see how they help you with your next project.
-You might just find that by incorporating more of a writing process like the one conveyed through the tips above, you start to produce far more effective work.
+You might find that by incorporating more of a writing process like the one conveyed through the tips above, you produce far more effective work.